varunarya10/unittest2/README.txt

 unittest2 includes a very basic setuptools compatible test collector.
 Specify ``test_suite = 'unittest2.collector'`` in your setup.py.
-This starts test discovery with the default parameters from the current directory, so it is perhaps most useful as an example (see unittest2/collector.py).
+This starts test discovery with the default parameters from the directory containing setup.p, so it is perhaps most useful as an example (see unittest2/collector.py).